drmonkeysee/ConwayGameOfLife/README.md

 HTML scaffolding for implementing Conway's Game of Life in JavaScript.

+NOTE: this branch contains a full implementation of the Game of Life so it can be hosted here: http://drmonkeysee.github.io/ConwayGameOfLife/

+To start from scratch check out the `exercise` branch of this repository.

 ## What do I do?

 **index.html** provides a simple Game of Life cell grid and a set of UI controls.
 Your goal is to implement the Game of Life simulation logic.